Gradient-enhanced global sensitivity analysis with Poincar{\'e} chaos expansions: Numerical experiments

 We now consider a flood model commonly used to test GSA methodologies (see \textit{e.g.} \cite{HerediaWeightPoincare,Poincare_Chaos_Sparse_2023,poincareintervals,PoincareChaos}).
 In this model, the maximal annual overflow of a river (measured in meters) is given by

 and our primary interest lies in the annual maintenance cost of a dyke constructed next to it:

 The inputs are supposed to be independent random variables, with details provided in Table \ref{tab:variables_flood}.
 Note that none of the variables, except $H_d$, follow the standard distributions: normal, exponential or uniform.
 Thus, for these variables, the one-dimensional Poincar\'e basis functions are not polynomials.
-We have justified the existence of the basis for most of these variables.
-First, we numerically confirmed that any triangular measure satisfies Condition $(ii)$ in Proposition \ref{prop:sufficient_conditions_for_existence}, for both unweighted and weighted cases.
-Second, the Gumbel and normal truncated distributions satisfy Condition $(i)$ in the unweighed case.
-However, for these two variables, proving the existence of the basis Poincar\'e with $\wlin$ requires a more detailed analysis, which is beyond the scope of this article.
-Although one may attempt to perform gradient-enhanced regression using PCE, this approach is not straightforward for non-classical families of polynomials, as pointed out in \cite{Guo2018}.
-The authors even illustrate how directly including derivative information (without preconditioning) can destroy the stability of the regression matrix $\ve\Psi$.
+We have justified the existence of their Poincar\'e bases in the unweighted case.
+Indeed, in this setting, the Gumbel and normal truncated distributions satisfy condition $(i)$ in Proposition \ref{prop:sufficient_conditions_for_existence}, and any triangular measure satisfies condition $(ii)$.
+However in the weighted setting with $\wlin$, we do not have closed-form expressions for the functions involved in conditions $(i)$ and $(ii)$.
+Establishing the existence of the corresponding Poincar\'e bases for these measures requires a more detailed analysis, which is beyond the scope of this article.

 Our results for the unweighted case are shown in Figure \ref{fig:FloodModel:PoinCE}, which displays the $\HoneW$ errors and total Sobol' indices estimations for one influential variable ($H$) and one non-influential variable ($C_b$).
 Here again, the methods based on model derivatives outperform PoinCE and in this model, PoinCE-der-aggr performs slightly better than PoinCE-comb-regr.
 In the weighted case we obtain similar conclusions, except that the best results are provided by wPoinCE-comb-regr.